Since version 2.8.0, in the Centreon Open Source suite, the Knowledge Base module allows you

-A procedure can be defined for an host or a service.
+A procedure can be defined for a host or a service.

 Displayed procedure: template and overload

-To avoid too much workload on the procedure deployment, the functionality allows administrator to setup a single procedure for hosts/services.
+To avoid a heavy workload caused by the deployment of the procedure, the functionality allows the administrator to set up a single procedure for hosts/services.

-So a procedure can be specified for a given host/service but can be specified as well for a host/service template.
+This means that a procedure can be specified for a given host/service, but it can also be specified for a host/service template.

-If a procedure is defined at template level, all children of the template will have the procedure attached as well unless overloaded by a specific one.
-The mechanism is identical to template system in Centreon with inheritance.
+If a procedure is defined at template level, all children of the template will have the procedure attached as well, unless overloaded by a specific one.
+The mechanism is identical to the template system in Centreon with inheritance.

-Knowledge Base function is designed to avoid adding or updating manually several times the same procedure in knowledge base.
+The Knowledge Base function is designed to avoid manually adding or updating the same procedure in the knowledge base several times.

 - if a specific procedure is defined for this host, its wiki page is displayed

-- if no specific procedure is defined bu the host template has a procedure, the host template wiki page is displayed
+- if no specific procedure is defined but the host template has a procedure, the host template wiki page is displayed

-- if host template has no procedure defined, parents template will be checked for a defined procedure
+- if the host template has no procedure defined, the parent template will be checked for a defined procedure

 Create / Update / Delete a procedure

-Navigate in Centreon front-end to Configuration > Knowledge Base sub-menus to:
+Navigate in the Configuration > Knowledge Base sub-menus

 - List Hosts / Services / Host Templates / Service Templates and attached procedures